data#

 - std::size_t alignment = DEFAULT_ALIGNMENT

-Creates a Buffer of specific extents.
+- Creates a Buffer of a specific size.
+Always returns a 1D Buffer.

 -